 Today, the melding of technology and fashion has created even more fantastic wonders.
 Anouk Wipprecht, a Dutch fashion designer, believes technology to be a playground where she can experiment with near endless combinations.
 She has already created a dress that makes drinks and another that is self-painting.

 Many new designers are also eco-conscious effectively using renewable materials in their designs.
 The team from SegraSegra utilizes recycled inner tubes from bike tires to make jackets and t-shirts.
-While another designer has dabbled with using recycled radiator copper in place of thread for a dress.

 New designs can actually harness the wearer’s movements and transform kinetic energy into raw electricity.
 Soledad Martin has prototyped a pair of shoes that can charge a person’s phone while walking or running.